Buy This Cook That

 • Line a tray or platter with parchment paper.
 Place the decorative sugar into a shallow dish or bowl.

 • Melt the dark chocolate according to package directions.
 Use a small bowl that is deep enough to dip the cherries into.
-I used the Dark Chocolate Bada Bing Bada Boom from Chocoley Chocolate.
-Refer to the brand you use for specific directions.
+I used the Dark Chocolate Bada Bing Bada Boom from Chocolatey Chocolate, but I also use semisweet or dark chocolate chips regularly!

-• If the chocolate is too thick, stir in about a teaspoon of shortening until melted and the chocolate is smooth.
+• If the chocolate is too thick, stir in about a teaspoon of coconut oil until melted and the chocolate is smooth.

 • While the chocolate is warm, dip the cherries one at a time.
 First dip into the chocolate then into the sugar.